 Whether your city regulates e-waste recycling or not, there are several reasons your organization should recycle your technology: 1) protect sensitive data; 2) get fair market value for used technology; and 3) protect and preserve natural resources.

 Sensitive data, whether on a laptop, server or smartphone, needs to be completely erased before you resell or recycle your technology.
 Professionals can destroy your data and give you a Certificate of Data Destruction for added assurance.

-- NYC Department of Sanitation (DoS) has several options for properly disposing of electronics.
+NYC Department of Sanitation (DoS) has several options for properly disposing of electronics.
 Residential buildings with 10 or more units can enroll in ecycleNYC for free electronics collection.
 You can make an appointment to request curbside collection of electronics in Staten Island or Northern Brooklyn.
-There are also several e-waste recycling drop-off locations as well as donation options listed on their website.
+There are also several drop-off locations for electronics recycling in NYC, as well as donation options listed on their website.
 NYC DoS does not erase data, so make sure your electronics have been wiped clean before recycling or donating them.